rohan-002/Regression/README.md

 # Regression
-# Predicting weights of fishes using linear regression
+# Predicting weights of fishes using linear regression in R Studio

 # Objective :
 In data we have total 7 fish species in a fish market and observation of 159 fishes.